Bandwidth/api-docs/site/docs/webrtc/voice-iw.md

 Here’s a [code snippet](https://github.com/Bandwidth-Samples/webrtc-voiceconf-ts) of how the Conference verb is used:

-Bandwidth's Voice API calls the webRTC infrastructure with the participant token in the UUI SIP header to allow the correlation ofV2 voice and the webRTC infrastructure
+Bandwidth's Voice API calls the WebRTC SIP interconnect with the participant token in the `UUI` SIP header, to allow the correlation of V2 voice and the WebRTC call legs.

 ```js
     const callSipUri = async (participant: ParticipantInfo) => {